Photo: Tyler Nix on Unsplash

 If you're of the belief that your husband-to-be should surprise you when the time comes for him to pop the question, there's a 50-50 chance that you may not like your sparkler as much as you should.

-When the time comes, here're a few things you can do:
+When the time comes, here are a few things you can do:

-He's spent all that time and effort planning for the perfect proposal, and the last thing you want to do, is mar it with bad memories by not appreciating it.
+He's spent all that time, effort and thought planning for the perfect proposal, and the last thing you want to do, is mar it with bad memories by not appreciating it.

 Take a few weeks to think about, while wearing the ring (of course).